Gaeng Keow Wan Gai

 Notes

-• Do not shake the coconut milk.
+• Choose the right coconut milk.

 From Cook Thai in America.